DavidOlutmi/File_Integrity_Monitor_Bash/README.md

-# 🛡️ File Integrity Monitor (FIM) v1.0
+# 🛡️ File Integrity Monitor (FIM)

 **Author:** David Olutimi
 **Language:** Bash
+**Description:**
-**Description:** A lightweight File Integrity Monitoring tool written in Bash that uses SHA256 hashing to detect unauthorized file modifications, deletions, or tampering.
-Includes email alerts for real-time monitoring.
+A simple, dependency-free File Integrity Monitoring tool written in Bash.
+FIM uses SHA256 hashing to detect unauthorized changes to files and can alert you by email.

 ---

-## 📘 Overview

-This File Integrity Monitor (FIM) creates a secure baseline of file hashes, compares them periodically, and alerts users when files have been changed or deleted.
-It can run in continuous monitoring mode and send alerts via **msmtp**.

----

-## ⚙️ Features

-* Create and update **file baselines** with SHA256 hashing
-* Verify **file integrity** manually or automatically
-* **Email alerting** on unauthorized changes or deletions
-* Continuous file monitoring loop with **auto-refreshing** baselines
-* **Lightweight, dependency-free**, Bash-based solution

----

-## 📦 Installation
+## 🚩 Quick Start: Install as a Command-Line Binary

+You can install `fim.sh` to use it just like standard Unix commands (e.g., `ls`, `cat`, etc.), from anywhere in your shell:

 ```bash
 # Clone the repository